Journey to Rwanda

 October 20-25, 2014

-TRAVEL with Cameron Hudson, acting director for the Museum's Center for the Prevention of Genocide, to gain a deeper understanding of the Rwandan genocide and the Museum's ongoing work on the Responsibility to Protect.
+TRAVEL with Cameron Hudson, director for the Museum's Center for the Prevention of Genocide, to gain a deeper understanding of the Rwandan genocide and the Museum's ongoing work on the Responsibility to Protect.

 LEARN about what led up to the genocide and the tragic results as you go behind the scenes at the Kigali Genocide Memorial Center.